bhardwajRahul/automate-faceless-content/course/module-5/lesson-5-brand-deals.md

 - Recurring opportunities
 - Can be main income source

-**Brand deals can become your highest-paying revenue stream.**
+**Video sponsorships can become your highest-paying revenue stream.**

 ---

-## Understanding Brand Deals
+## Understanding Video Sponsorships

 ### What They Are

-**Definition**: Brands pay you to promote their products/services
+**Definition**: Brands pay you to promote their products/services in your videos

 **Types**:
-- Sponsored videos
+- Sponsored videos (full video promotion)
-- Product placements
+- Product placements (natural integration)
-- Brand mentions
+- Brand mentions (brief mentions)
-- Affiliate partnerships
-- Long-term collaborations
+- Long-term collaborations (multiple videos)

 **Why Brands Pay**:
 - Reach your audience